felinecurmudgeon/Digital-Dining-Pub/documentation/appUserProcess.md

 In the home page, the client chooses the restaurant and checks in the restaurant, inputing the party size.
 This creates a new entry in the parties table, with checkin_at filled.
 This provides a party ID to the client
 It also adds the user to the `party_participants` table.
-At any moment, other users can enter a `party_id` in the app, to join the party and be added to `table_participants`.
+At any moment, other users can enter a `party_id` in the app, to join the party and be added to `party_participants`.

 The restaurant can see all the opened parties waiting to be seated.
 If the restaurant or the client want to cancel the reservation, the closed_at field is filled (removing this party from the queue).